How We Crowdfunded $750,000 for a Giant Book about Keyboard History

 We took a few weeks in which we and our printers spitballed, tried new things, shipped boxes, and came up with a working solution.
 The cost in labor, materials, and time was much higher than our estimate.
 But if you recall that I noted earlier to budget for the unexpected, well, here came our surprise—and the budget absorbed it.

 The new packaging added padding between volumes and at the spine before being packaged in a plastic bag in which the slipcases had originally been individually delivered to the printer.
 Shrinkwrapping an item that large was also causing scuffing, it turned out.
 The central wrapped core is immobilized with padding in a custom-made box.
-We tried expanding form, large-cell bubblewrap, and styrofoam “Ezee” brand corners, and ultimately settled on the corners for materials consumed, cost of fulfillment, and safety.
+We tried expanding foam, large-cell bubblewrap, and styrofoam “Ezee” brand corners, and ultimately settled on the corners for materials consumed, cost of fulfillment, and safety.

 Further, the new packaging method proved so shockingly invulnerable that the normal expected damaged-during-shipping rate of 0.3%–1% was beaten—it’s been nearly 0%.
 That means more books to sell instead of sending out as replacements.
 Two customers told us their packages had been left out in the driving rain for a full day by the post office—one said an inch of water was in the bottom of the shipping box when they opened it—but the books were dry as a bone when unpacked.